LyalinDotCom/Flash/README.md

 - **Main Agent**: Analyzes your request and decides whether to handle it directly or delegate
 - **I/O Agent**: Specialized in file operations (reading/writing files)
 - **Image Agent**: Specialized in generating and manipulating images
+- **CLI Assistant**: Executes terminal commands based on natural language
 - **Smart Delegation**: Automatically routes tasks to the right agent

 Examples:
 - "What's the capital of France?" → Main agent responds directly
 - "Save the capitals of Europe to a file" → Delegates to I/O agent
 - "Generate an image of a mountain" → Delegates to Image agent
+- "Deploy to production" → Delegates to CLI assistant
-- "Combine photo1.png with photo2.png" → Delegates to Image agent
+- "Run the build process" → Delegates to CLI assistant

 ## File Operations